gil-son/aws/english-us/EC2.md

               <img src="https://thumbs2.imgbox.com/ff/d8/5SdUhHBy_t.png">
             </div>
             <hr/>
             this will be you custom AMI.
 And then in us-east-1b you will be able to launch from that AMI.
-It is a copy of your EC2 instance
+It is a copy of your EC2 Instance
             <div align="center">
               <img src="https://thumbs2.imgbox.com/22/28/0HABL0sI_t.png">
             </div>